Gulbarga Fort: Tomb of Bande Nawaz

 Apart from the other monuments, the other building of interest is the tomb of the Sufi saint Bande Nawaz, built in the Indo-Saracenic style.
 It is a large complex where the tomb of the Sufi saint exists.
 The tomb walls have paintings; the arches of the dargah are in the Bahmani architectural style while the paintings on the walls and ceiling have a fusion of Turkish and Persian influence.
 The Mughals also built a mosque close to the tomb.
 An annual fair or Urs is held here in November, which attracts a large number of devotees of all religious communities.

 Access

 Kalaburagi is well connected by air, railway lines and roads.
-It is an important rail head on the Central Railway zone line connecting to Bangalore, Mumbai, Chennai and Hyderabad.
+It is an important rail head on the Central Railway zone line connecting to Bengaluru, Mumbai, Chennai and Hyderabad.

-It is well connected by National Highways with Bangalore and Hyderabad, which are 610 km and 225 km away respectively, from Kalaburagi.
+It is well connected by National Highways with Bengaluru and Hyderabad, which are 610 km and 225 km away respectively, from Kalaburagi.
 Road distances to other cities within the state are: Basavakalyan-80 km, Bidar -120 km, Raichur - 155 km and Bijapur - 160 km.

 Kalaburagi Airport is the nearest airport.